ManticoreGamesInc/platform-documentation/src/api/aiactivityhandler.md

 ### `AddActivity`

 The AI Activity system is a way to define multiple activities that each have `start`, `update` and `stop` functions.
 A priority defines which activity is active.
-In this example, a basic game loop with lobby, round and game over is implemented using the AI Activity component.
+In this example, a basic game loop with lobby, round, and game over is implemented using the AI Activity component.

 ```lua
 local ACTIVITY_HANDLER = script.parent